-- Mix meringue powder, the 1/2 cup water (save the extra 2 tablespoons for after the final mix to see if it needs more), and 1/4 cup lemon juice together until the powder is totally dissolved.
+- Mix meringue powder and 1/2 cup lemon juice together until the powder is totally dissolved.

 - Add the meringue liquid to your stand mixer, along with the vanilla extract and icing sugar, and mix on low till incorporated, then on high for 5 minutes with a paddle attachment.

 - If icing is too thick, add in 2 tablespoons of warm water and beat for 1 minute.